No Contact Violation of Pretrial Release Order

 To prove the crime of Violation of a Condition of Pretrial Release from a Domestic Violence Charge, the State must prove the following four elements beyond a reasonable doubt:

-- Before his trial, defendant’s release on the domestic violence charge was set with a condition of (insert condition of pretrial release in Fla.
+- Before his trial, the defendant’s release on the domestic violence charge was set with a condition of (insert condition of pretrial release in Fla.
 Stat.
 903.047).

 - Defendant knew that a condition of his pretrial release was (insert condition).

 - Defendant willfully violated that condition of pretrial release by (insert the manner in which the defendant is alleged to have violated pretrial release).